 To translate every part of your site, you need to install WPML.
 WPML is a modular plugin, which allows you to install the exact components that you need for different websites.

+You will need the Multilingual CMS version of WPML.
 Start by installing the core WPML plugin.
 For most websites, you should also install WPML String Translation and WPML Translation Management.
 Then, depending on what theme and plugins you use, you will need to install different WPML components.

 WPML includes an automatic installation and update mechanism.
 All you need to do is install the core plugin and register it.
 Then, navigate (in the WordPress admin) to Plugins → Add new → Commercial.
 There, you will see the entire list of WPML components and you can choose the ones that your site requires.